HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     reliable fashion with VFD SWMR while structural metadata is mixed with user data and stored in raw data pages.
 For a simple example, see the variable-length string test, `vfd_swmr_vlstr`.

+37. Let a writer start writing in VFD SWMR mode after the reader has started reading in VFD SWMR mode.
+Let the reader start reading right away.